History of Nate Bargatze in Timeline

 Loading Video...

-In 2018, Nate Bargatze stated he stopped drinking alcohol because he knew it was sabotaging his career.
+In 2018, Nate Bargatze stopped drinking alcohol, recognizing that it was hindering his career aspirations.

 2018: Induction of Ronnie Bargatze into TSSAA Hall of Fame

-In 2018, Nate Bargatze's second cousin, Ronnie Bargatze, was inducted into the TSSAA Hall of Fame.
+In 2018, Nate Bargatze's second cousin, Ronnie Bargatze, was inducted into the TSSAA Hall of Fame for his accomplishments as a three-sport athlete and basketball coach at Vanderbilt University.

-2019: Release of 'The Tennessee Kid' and Sitcom Pilot
+2019: Release of 'The Tennessee Kid' on Netflix

-In 2019, Nate Bargatze released an hour-long special, The Tennessee Kid, on Netflix, which was named the best comedy special of the year by Forbes.
-He also filmed a pilot of a sitcom for ABC, which was not picked up.
+In 2019, Nate Bargatze released his hour-long special, The Tennessee Kid, on Netflix, which was named the best comedy special of the year by Forbes.
+He also filmed a pilot for an ABC sitcom that was not picked up.

 Loading Video...

-In 2020, Nate Bargatze began hosting The Nateland Podcast along with Brian "Breakfast" Bates and Aaron Weber.
+In 2020, Nate Bargatze began hosting The Nateland Podcast with Brian "Breakfast" Bates and Aaron Weber.

 2021: Release of 'The Greatest Average American' and Atlantic Article

-In 2021, Nate Bargatze released his stand-up special, The Greatest Average American, on Netflix, which was nominated for a Grammy.
-He was also featured in an article in The Atlantic called "The Nicest Man in Stand-Up".
+In 2021, Nate Bargatze's stand-up special The Greatest Average American was released on Netflix and he was featured in The Atlantic as "The Nicest Man in Stand-Up".

 Loading Video...